xmonader/3bot/specs/register.md

 ### Actions after submitting

 - We register 3bot on the blockchain (is in JX)
+- Deploy 3bot in correct location, configure url in webgateway? [urls](./urls.md)
+- Make sure jimber is present/installed and configured in the 3bot.
 - Send email to user; containing link to 3bot init page (using a token in the url for security)
-- Deploy 3bot in correct location, configure url in webgateway? [urls](./urls.md)